What is a public liability claim ?

 When making a compensation claim for public liability, you should :

-- Identify the responsible party responsible for your injury and immediately notify them about the accident.
+- • Identify the responsible party related to your injury and immediately notify them about the accident.
+If possible, make a written notification and hold a copy for yourself.

-- Collect evidence of the accident such as photos, videos and witness accounts together with medical reports assessing your injuries.
+- Collect as much evidence as possible of the accident like photos, videos and witness accounts together with medical reports assessing your injuries.
+Keep copies of medical bills and any correspondence related to the accident as well.

-- Most public liability claims are settled through payment made by the liability insurer.
-In cases that a settlement cannot be reached or the insurer does not accept liability of the injury, court proceedings need to be initiated.
+Most public liability claims are settled through payment made by the liability insurer.
+In cases that a settlement can’t be made or the insurer does not accept liability for the injury, court action will be needed.

 Frequently asked questions